Cy Follmer

-Cyrus Brown "Cy" Follmer, Jr. was an American broadcaster.
+Cyrus Brown "Cy" Follmer Jr. (December 14, 1933 – June 28, 2009) was an American broadcaster who was a play-by-play announcer for the Kentucky Wildcats men's basketball team and the Boston Celtics of the National Basketball Association.

 Early life

-Follmer was born on December 14, 1933 in Berlin, where his father was U.S. Vice Consul.
+Follmer was born on December 14, 1933, in Berlin, where his father was U.S. Vice Consul.
 He served in the United States Marine Corps during the Korean War.
 He later graduated from the University of Texas at Austin with a degree in broadcasting.

 Broadcasting

 After graduating, Follmer worked for KASE-FM in Austin, Texas.
 In 1961, he moved to KXYZ in Houston.
 In 1963, he began hosting the After Hours Show, a 2 to 3 am jazz program on KTOK in Oklahoma City.
 He then worked for WSVA AM, WSVA-FM, and WSVA-TV.
 In 1965, he left Harrisonburg to become sports director at WTVM-TV in Columbus, Georgia.
-He then moved to WLEX-TV in Lexington, Kentucky where he was the sports director and play-by-play announcer for Kentucky Wildcats men's basketball.
-In 1970, he joined WSMW-TV in Worcester, Massachusetts as sports director and play-by-play announcer for Boston Celtics and New England Patriots games.
+He then moved to WLEX-TV in Lexington, Kentucky, where he was the sports director and play-by-play announcer for Kentucky Wildcats men's basketball.
+In 1970, he joined WSMW-TV in Worcester, Massachusetts, as sports director and play-by-play announcer for Boston Celtics.
 He left WSMW in 1971.